Analysing quantum systems with randomised measurements: Functions of states

 where $\Vert \dots \Vert_{\rm op}$ denotes the largest eigenvalue of an operator.
 Given a set $\mathcal{X}$ of observables that one wishes to predict, the quality of a shadow tomography scheme can be quantified by $\kappa^2_E = \max\{\Vert X \Vert^2_E, X \in \mathcal{X}\}$.
 Clearly, this depends on the set $\mathcal{X}$ and the POVM $E$ chosen.
 Here, it turns out that the random choice of three Paulis per qubit is often the optimal choice of the POVM~\cite{nguyen_optimizing_2022}.

 Finally, it is also worth noting that shadow tomography with local randomised Pauli measurements is a well suited tool for estimating observables $X$ which act on few qubits only.
 If $X$ acts on $L$ qubits, then it is determined by the mean values of $3^L$ tensor products of Paulis.
 In a shadow tomography scheme with $M$ randomised settings, each of these settings has, on average, been measured $M/3^L$ times.
 This provides sufficient information if $M$ is large enough, but note that the required $M$ does not depend on the number $n$ of particles.
 This idea can be translated to rigorous statistical statements for local observables, see Ref.~\cite{huang_predicting_2020} for details.
+The optimisation of purity measurement and other multi-copy observables using classical shadows have also been discussed in Refs.~\cite{rath_importance_2021, vermersch_enhanced_2023}.
+Extension to shadow process tomography is elaborated on in Ref.~\cite{kunjummen_shadow_2023}.

 The scheme proposed in Ref.~\cite{huang_predicting_2020} was implemented experimentally using four-qubit GHZ states encoded with polarisation-entangled photons~\cite{zhang_experimental_2021}.
 Three schemes with uniform, biased and derandomised classical shadows were compared to conventional ones that sequentially measure each state function using importance sampling or observable grouping, where the derandomised classical shadow method was shown to outperform other advanced measurement schemes.
 For other experimental implementations see~Refs.~\cite{struchalin_experimental_2021,stricker_experimental_2022,rath_entanglement_2023}.